yrros/inspec-metaprofile/README.md

 Tests:  https://github.com/dev-sec/windows-hardening-benchmark
 Fix:    https://github.com/dev-sec/chef-windows-hardening

-There is a skip for two of the tests to illistrate how to skip tests (and these tests don't currently pass when 'chef-windows-hardening' is applied)
+There is a skip for two of the tests to illistrate how to skip tests (and these tests don't currently pass when 'chef-windows-hardening' is applied).
-And there's an example which shows how to test if chef-client is installed.